-Our founder, Daniel D’Alonzo, was born into poverty.
-He grew up surrounded by many of the same obstacles he helps our constituents overcome today.
-He speaks the same language.
-He understands what it is like to be in their shoes, and that’s not because he uses his imagination.
-It is because he was born in their shoes and he will always be in their shoes for the rest of his life.
+I was born into poverty.
+I grew up surrounded by many of the same obstacles I help our constituents overcome today.
+I speak the same language.
+I understand what it is like to be in their shoes, and that’s not because I use my imagination.
+It is because I was born in their shoes and will always be in their shoes for the rest of my life.

 Throughout history we have yet to empower the individual suffering from a social problem by placing her in the driver seat and providing her with the resources to figure out a solution to her own problem.
 Society is quick to blame that individual, but it is not often will we watch society take a time out from their day to come together and figure out how we might collectively impact this issue within our community.

-Mr. D’Alonzo earned a number of unfair advantages by choosing to never accept the status quo.
-Born into a low-income broken home, he could see the cards he was dealt.
+I earned a number of unfair advantages by choosing to never accept the status quo.
+Born into a low-income broken home, I could see the cards I was dealt.
 This thing called life, this game, well, it was rigged.
 All men are not actually created equal.
-He began to question, “Why are some people born at the finish line while others are still looking for a ride to the race?”
-At a young age, Mr. D’Alonzo decided he would not participate in a game that was setup for him to lose.
+I began to question, “Why are some people born at the finish line while others are still looking for a ride to the race?”
+At a young age, I decided I would not participate in a game that was setup for me to lose.

-Now, as times are changing and the economy has been disrupted by technological innovation, the unfair advantages previously stacked up against Mr. D’Alonzo and others just like him are no longer present.
-Today, Mr. D’Alonzo says, the only thing that can hold us back from reaching our individual potential is ourselves.
-This is very different from a time when you had to be “chosen” for the good job, born into wealth, and ask for permission to be authentic.
+Now, as times are changing and the economy has been disrupted by technological innovation, the unfair advantages previously stacked up against me and others just like me are no longer present.
+Today, the only thing that can hold us back from reaching our individual potential is ourselves.
+This is very different from a time when you had to be “chosen” for the good job, born into wealth, or ask for permission to be authentic.

 The currency of the future can be found in the results of our creative expression.

 To reach this state of consciousness is not based on one’s initial decision to walk this way.
 It requires persistence to continue when everyone around you says that you are wrong.
-Each time Mr. D’Alonzo decided to stand up after being knocked down would mean another layer of resilient grit that would be blessed upon him.
+Each time I decided to stand up after being knocked down would mean another layer of resilient grit that would be blessed upon me.

-The unique value Mr. D’Alonzo proposes, and that of which he continues to validate as effective, results from deep self-reflection, continuous innovation, and creative expression.
-For that reason, you will only have access to a product of its kind through a relationship with him.
+The unique value I propose, and that of which I continue to validate as effective, are the results from deep self-reflection, continuous innovation, and creative expression.
+For that reason, you will only have access to a product of its kind through a relationship with Prethinc and myself.

 Existing organizations and programs that target this population are able to have an impact and we seek to learn from each of them.
-However, Mr. D’Alonzo clearly draws a line in the sand by differentiating his work from that of existing programs:
+However, I clearly draw a line in the sand by differentiating my work from that of existing programs:

 Many are aiming at the board, but few have hit the bull’s eye.
-If you ask me, it’s because they are aiming at the wrong board.
+If you ask me, it’s because they are aiming at the wrong target.